logikal-io/terragrunt-commons/README.rst

 -----------
 The credentials for the Google Cloud Storage backend and the Google provider are read from ``$XDG_CONFIG_HOME/gcloud/credentials/${organization_id}.json``.
-Note that you can also use your application default credentials by copying it to this location or by creating a symlink to it.
+Note that you can also use your application default credentials by copying it to this location or by creating a symlink to it, or you can use our `gcpl <https://github.com/logikal-io/scripts>`_ script, which automatically takes care of this.

 The credentials for the AWS provider are read from the ``organization_id`` named profile.
+Note that you can use our `awsl <https://github.com/logikal-io/scripts>`_ script to populate the named credentials in a convenient manner.

 The credentials for the GitHub provider are extracted from the GitHub CLI user credentials.